Henry-ai443/Henry-ai443/README.md

 |--------|-------------|--------|

 | **Notes App** | A Django-powered personal note-keeping app | Django · SQLite |
+|  **StudyHub** | StudyHub is a Django-based web application that allows users to create and join topic-based discussion rooms where they can chat, share ideas, and collaborate in real-time.

 > More projects coming soon – including AI experiments, security tools, and SaaS apps!